Bobby Jindal: Gun rights and gun control

 Jindal is a fervent supporter of the Second Amendment and generally opposes gun control.
-He has been endorsed by the National Rifle Association and received an A rating from Gun Owners of America while he was in Congress.
+He has been endorsed by the NRA Political Victory Fund and received an A grade from Gun Owners of America while he was in Congress.

-As a Congressman, he sponsored the Disaster Recovery Personal Protection Act of 2006 with Senator Vitter.
+As a Congressman, he sponsored the Disaster Recovery Personal Protection Act of 2006 with Senator David Vitter.

 In July 2015, during an interview with CBS, Jindal stated that he supported stricter background checks, and that every state should begin to enact tougher background checks on gun buyers.

 Tax policy

 As a private citizen, Jindal voted in 2002 for the Louisiana constitutional amendment known as the Stelly Plan which lowered some sales taxes in exchange for higher income taxes.
 After taking office, Jindal cut taxes a total of six times, including the largest income tax cut in Louisiana's history – a cut of $1.1 billion over five years, along with accelerating the elimination of the tax on business investments.
 In January 2013, Jindal said he wanted to eliminate all Louisiana corporate and personal income taxes, without giving details for his proposal.

 As U.S. Representative from Louisiana, Jindal received grades of B in 2005, B− in 2006, and C in 2007 from the National Taxpayers Union, a conservative taxpayers advocacy organization.
 As Governor of Louisiana, Jindal received grades of A in 2010, B in 2012, and B in 2014 from the Cato Institute, a libertarian think tank, in their biennial Fiscal Policy Report Card on America's Governors.